September 21, 2018

 SB 835 (Glazer) would make sure that children who frequent state parks are not exposed to secondhand smoke or inadvertently encouraged to use tobacco by seeing adults doing the same.
 A reduction in littered cigarettes would also potentially reduce wildfires in state parks, thus improving air quality and benefiting children who suffer from asthma and other respiratory ailments.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide urge you to vote AYE on SB 835 (Glazer).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully urge you to sign SB 835 (Glazer) into law.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.